Prehistory of Manila: History

-The Age of Contact
+Age of contact

 The Manila deltaic plain had become more stabilized by this time and the higher lands compacted enough for habitation.
 The Pasig River which connects Laguna de Bay with Manila Bay would have been by now an integral part in the commerce and places for trade which became more extensive.
 They controlled the flow of trade as they received goods from the foreign traders, and then traded them with the people of Laguna.
 The Chinese began to follow them and compete with the Arab trade in the Philippines.
 During the Sung and Ming dynasty, Manila served a major role in trades as they are one of the major seaports.